Czechs try to transform EU's relationship with Israel

 When Israel launched a brutal assault on Gaza in 2021, Czech Social Democrat Foreign Minister Jakub Kulhanek immediately flew to Israel and declared: "The state of Israel is facing an outrageous, barbaric attack.
 I want to express support and solidarity for the state of Israel, which has a clear and inalienable right to defend itself.
 That’s why I will be hanging the Israeli flag on the Czernin Palace [the Czech foreign ministry].”

-In a web seminar last month organised by the Czech Institute for International Affairs (IIR) and the Israeli Institute for Regional Foreign Policies (Mitvim), Czech Ambassador to Israel Martin Stopnicky defended not just Israel’s right to attack military targets in neighbouring countries, but also its lukewarm criticism of Vladimir Putin’s invasion of Ukraine.
+In a web seminar last month organised by the Czech Institute for International Affairs (IIR) and the Israeli Institute for Regional Foreign Policies (Mitvim), Czech Ambassador to Israel Martin Stopnicky defended not just Israel’s right to attack military targets in neighbouring countries, but also its muted criticism of Vladimir Putin’s invasion of Ukraine.
 “These critics should realise Israel is in a constant war,” he said.

-When she replied, Anna Azari, Israeli Ambassador to Prague, kept her remarks brief, joking “the Czech ambassador gave all the explanations we give when we are criticised”.
+When she replied, Anna Azari, Israeli ambassador to Prague, kept her remarks brief, joking “the Czech ambassador gave all the explanations we give when we are criticised”.

-Moreover, in Czechia even raising the suffering of the Palestinians risks your political career.
+Moreover, in Czechia even raising the suffering of the Palestinians risks ending your political career.

 “It is part of the Czech foreign policy tradition, probably the only one that has not been challenged,” Irena Kalhousova, head of the Herzl Centre for Israeli Studies at Charles University in Prague, told bne IntelliNews in an interview.
 “If challenged, that person usually suffers.”